-- the ability to use FDM® systems in an office environment due to the absence of hazardous emissions; - · the relative absence of post-production processing; - minimal material waste: - · better processing and build repeatability; - ease of use, with minimal system set up requirements; - · no need for costly replacement lasers and laser parts; and - a high degree of precision and reliability.
+- the ability to use FDM® systems in an office environment due to the absence of hazardous emissions; - the relative absence of post-production processing; - minimal material waste; - better processing and build repeatability; - ease of use, with minimal system set up requirements; - no need for costly replacement lasers and laser parts; and - a high degree of precision and reliability.

-We believe that our 3D inkjet-based printing technology is primarily differentiated from other competing technologies in its ability to scale and deliver high-resolution and multi-material printing, in color.
-Our easy-to-use, high-speed 3D PolyJetTM printers create high-resolution, smooth surface finish models that have the look, feel and functionality of the final designed product.
+We believe that our inkjet-based 3D printing technology is primarily differentiated from other competing technologies in its ability to scale and deliver high-resolution and multimaterial, multi-color 3D printing.
+Our easy-to-use, high-speed PolyJetTM 3D printers create high-resolution, smooth surface finish models that have the look, feel and functionality of the final designed product.
 We offer a wide variety of office-friendly resin consumables, including rigid and flexible (rubber-like) materials and bio-compatible materials for medical applications.
 Using our PolyJetTM Matrix technology, our solutions also offer the only 3D printing systems that deposit multiple materials simultaneously.
 This enables users, in a single build process, to print parts and assemblies made of multiple materials that each retain their distinct mechanical and physical properties.
 For example, users can print objects with both rigid and flexible portions in a single build, or mix different base colors in order to achieve desired color tone.
 The PolyJetTM Matrix technology also enables on-demand mixing of a wide variety of resins to create a wide range of pre-defined digital materials, which are composite materials with modified physical or mechanical and color properties that result from the combination of multiple materials.
+The wide range of colors in which objects can be printed (over 1,500, as noted below) is another one of the key differentiating attributes for our 3D printers.

-Our PolyJet inkjet-based technology is also currently distinguished by its ability to offer transparent material printing in an office environment system.
+Our PolyJet inkjet-based 3D printing technology is also currently distinguished by its ability to offer transparent material printing in an office environment system.
 Transparency is a desired feature in the design and engineering phases of product development and is applicable in automotive, consumer products and consumer electronics.
 The main applications are lighting components, tubing and piping, package optimization, and fluid analysis.

-We also offer Smooth Curvature Printing, or SCP, thermoplastic ink-jetting technology through our SolidScape brand to produce wax-like patterns for lost-wax casting, investment casting and mold making applications.
+We also offer Smooth Curvature Printing, or SCP, thermoplastic ink-jetting technology through our Solidscape brand to produce wax-like patterns for lost-wax casting, investment casting and mold making applications.
 The SCP printer creates solid 3D parts through an additive, layer-by-layer process, using our SCP thermoplastic ink-jetting technology and high-precision milling of each layer.
 The parts produced are extremely high resolution with very precise details and fine surface finish, making our SCP systems well-suited for DDM.

-We offer 38 Polyjet/FDM cartridge-based materials, five SCP inkjet-based materials and 138 non-color digital materials, and over 1,000 color variations for our 3D printers, which we believe is the widest range of materials in the industry.
+We offer 14 FDM cartridge-based materials, 25 PolyJet cartridge-based materials, five SCP inkjet-based materials and 158 non-color digital materials, and over 1,500 color variations for our 3D printers, which we believe is the widest range of materials in the industry.